If you're running Hecatomb on a HPC cluster, we absolutely recommend setting up a Snakemake profile.

 Default resources

 The Hecatomb config file contains some sensible defaults for resources.
 While these should work for most datasets, they may fail for larger ones.
 You may also have more CPUs etc at your disposal and want to minimise runtime of the pipeline.
-Currently, the slowest steps are the MMSeqs searches; increasing the CPUs and RAM could significantly improve runtime.
-The other settings (for Megahit and Minimap2, BBTools, and misc) will probably only show modest improvement.
+Currently, the slowest steps are the MMSeqs searches (under resources: big:); increasing the CPUs and RAM can significantly improve runtime.
+The other settings (under resources: med:) will yield more modest improvement.

 Preprocessing settings

-COMPRESSION: 1 # Compression level for gzip output (1 ~ 9).
+compression: 1 # Compression level for gzip output (1 ~ 9).
 1 is fastest, 9 is smallest.
-Default is 1, based on assumption of large scratch space (rule fastp_preprocessing in 01_preprocessing.smk)
+Default is 1, based on assumption of large scratch space

 linclustParams: